kubeops/csi-driver-cacerts/README.md

 - Java uses its own special file format for ca certificates.
 Users have to have a cli called `keytool` to add these custom ca certificates and pass that to Java applications.
 This was one of the original motivating use-cases for this csi driver.
 As an example, take a look at the Graylog documentation on how to [add a self-signed certificate to the JVM trust store](https://archivedocs.graylog.org/en/2.4/pages/configuration/https.html#adding-a-self-signed-certificate-to-the-jvm-trust-store).

-The UX in these types of use-cases can be simplified dramatically by using a Ephemeral CSI driver that augments the operating systems default trusted certificates with the custom ca certificates required by a given pod.
+The UX in these types of use-cases can be simplified dramatically by using a Ephemeral CSI driver that augments the default trusted certificates of the operating system with the custom ca certificates required by a given pod.
 This CSI driver does exactly that.

 ## Example